dbagaric/queue-manager/README.md

 ### Create an Instance of QueueManagerFactory

-The Factory will provide you an instance of your chosen queue type and can fallback to offline mode if it has trouble connecting.
+The Factory will provide you an instance of your chosen queue type and can fallback to "offline mode" if it has trouble connecting.
+The OfflineQueueManager will simply execute the job immediately if the queue is not available.
+This is useful for testing in environments where you don't have access to a queue server.

 ```php
 $queueManagerFactory = new Punchkick\QueueManager\QueueManagerFactory();